AJ2025dev/audiencestreet-campaign-hub/tas-affiliate-management-system/docs/user-guide.md

 #### Login Problems
 - Ensure your email and password are correct
-- Check that your account is active
+- Check if your account is verified
 - Reset your password if needed

 #### Tracking Issues
-- Verify postback URLs are correctly configured
+- Verify tracking URLs are correct
+- Check postback configurations
-- Check that tracking pixels are properly installed
+- Ensure pixels are properly implemented
-- Contact support if conversions aren't tracking

-#### Creative Generation Issues
+#### Performance Issues
-- Ensure your prompt is clear and specific
+- Clear your browser cache
-- Try different descriptions if results aren't satisfactory
+- Try a different browser
-- Check that you have sufficient credits for generation
+- Check your internet connection

 ### Contact Support
 If you're experiencing issues not covered in this guide:
-1. Email: support@tas-affiliate.com
-2. Phone: (555) 123-4567
-3. Live Chat: Available on the website during business hours
+1. Visit the "Support" section
+2. Submit a support ticket with detailed information
+3. Include screenshots if applicable
+4. Our support team will respond within 24 hours

 ## FAQ

 ### How do I reset my password?
-1. Click "Forgot Password" on the login page
+Click "Forgot Password" on the login page and follow the instructions.
-2. Enter your email address
-3. Check your email for a reset link
-4. Follow the instructions to set a new password

-### How are commissions paid?
+### How are commissions calculated?
-Commissions are paid monthly via:
-- Direct deposit
-- PayPal
-- Check by mail

-Payment thresholds and schedules are outlined in your affiliate agreement.
+Commissions are calculated based on the payout terms set by advertisers for each offer.

+### How often are payments processed?
+Payments are processed monthly for earnings that meet the minimum threshold.

 ### Can I promote offers on social media?
-Yes!
-Most offers can be promoted on social media platforms.
-Check each offer's terms for specific restrictions.
+Yes, but you must comply with the terms and conditions of each platform.

-### How do I get approved for an offer?
+### How do I get approved for offers?
-1. Browse available offers
-2. Click "Apply" on offers that interest you
-3. Provide any requested information
-4. Wait for approval from the advertiser
+Some offers require manual approval.
+Check the offer details for specific requirements.

 ### What if I have questions about an offer?
-Contact the advertiser directly through the messaging system or email provided in the offer details.
+Contact the advertiser directly through the messaging system in the platform.

 ## Conclusion

-The TAS Affiliate Management System is designed to make performance marketing easy and effective for both advertisers and affiliates.
-By following this guide, you should be able to navigate the platform with confidence and achieve your marketing goals.

-For the latest updates and features, check our blog at blog.tas-affiliate.com.

-Happy marketing!
+This user guide provides an overview of the TAS Affiliate Management System.
+For more detailed information or specific questions, please refer to our knowledge base or contact our support team.

+We're constantly improving the platform based on user feedback, so don't hesitate to share your suggestions with us.